jim-fuller/ADR/adr-0001 choosing an RDS hIgh availability solution.md

 In this ADR, we select an architecture that ensures High Availability and defer Disaster Recovery to a separate ADR.

 ## Criteria
-Choosing the right HA architecture should 1) align with AWS Best Architectural Practices, 2) is cost effective, and 3) minimizes or eliminates disruption to Redline Production applications using RDS.
+Choosing the right HA architecture should 1) align with AWS Best Architectural Practices, 2) is cost effective, and 3) minimizes or eliminates disruption to RedLine Production applications using RDS.

 ## Proposed Solutions